 However, additional lights were used to supplement the practical lights built into the set, since the actors' faces were often lit with white light.

-The panel to the lower right is not lit in this shot, showing how it was made of white (opal) translucent acrylic.
+The panel next to Dullea's elbow is not lit in this shot, showing how it was made of white (opal) translucent acrylic.
+It was only red (see next picture) when illuminated.

 During scenes of the astronauts looking forward into the camera lens, Kubrick had images from the displays projected onto their faces.
 I'm sure he knew full well that computer monitors don't project sharply focused images onto anything, but they just looked cool.

-The panels were covered with tons of actual illuminated pushbuttons.
-Most weren’t merely backlit acrylic plastic squares or a simple approximation like that.
+The panels were covered with tons of illuminated pushbuttons.
+They were actual buttons, and not merely backlit acrylic plastic squares or a simple approximation like that.
 There's a photo in the Archives of a technician working on the panels, and you can see masses of wires underneath each surface, for all the hundreds of buttons and their associated miniature incandescent bulbs.
-Conjecture: the buttons do not appear to be standard off-the-shelf 1960s industrial pushbuttons, so it seems probable that they were acrylic buttons handcrafted by the studio, with suitable electrical switches underneath.
+Conjecture: the buttons do not appear to be standard off-the-shelf 1960s industrial pushbuttons, so it seems probable that they were acrylic buttons handcrafted by either Hawker Siddeley or studio staff, with miniature light bulbs and suitable electrical switches underneath.

 This wasn't a 1960s BatComputer - there weren't any meaningless and random flashing Christmas lights all over the place.
 I think I've only ever seen one light on one left-hand panel flash without someone physically pressing the button.
 The switches were wired to turn the button lights on and off when pressed, and you can see this in the film.